Tools

 Almost all of my modalities of interacting with my computer are inherently discrete, therefore, I optimize all of my tools to be a keyboard-only interaction modality.

-i3wm (and tiling windowing managers in general) are the natural conclusion to the question, "How do we build a window manager in a mouseless world, optimized for keyboard interactions?"
+i3wm (and any tiling window manager in general) is the natural conclusion to the question, "How do we build a window manager optimized for the keyboard?"

 Editor: Emacs

-I use emacs, but with vim keybindings.
+I use emacs, but with vi keybindings.
 Don't ask, it's a long story.
-I'm at home with either, but I prefer emacs for its extensibility and vim for its UX.
-I solved for this by extending emacs to have the same UX as vim, where it suited me.
-I don't like elisp, and emacs isn't as performant as I think it could be.
+I'm at home with either, but I prefer emacs for its extensibility and vi for its modal UX.
+I solved for this by extending emacs to have the same modal editing UX as vi.
+I don't like elisp and emacs has had some performance problems in the past.
 That being said, I don't know of anything better.

 Language: Rust

-These days, I try to write most of my personal things in rust, because it aligns with my values, and I believe that it is one of the most important languages of this century.
-Its high caliber performance, reliability, safety, and API are what won me over.
+These days, I try to write most of my personal things in rust, because it aligns with my values, and I believe that it will grow to be an important language.
+Its performance, reliability, safety, and language design landed it a special place in my heart and mind.

 I do everything else in my web browser or in my terminal of choice.
 (These days, it's alacritty, but my terminal choices seem to be much less sticky than OS/editor, and often times I'm using one of the shells within emacs directly.)